ssoher/com.sarpersoher.ide.sublimetext/README.md

 # How to Use
 1) `Assets->Open C# Project` opens the asssociated Sublime Text projects (sublime-project file created automatically at the root of your Unity project).
 2) Double clicking any script file opens the script in the active Sublime Text instance.
-3) Console messages open the associated script at the correct line & column.
+3) Console messages and stack traces open the associated script at the correct line & column.

 # Requirements
 You must install the LSP and LSP-Omnisharp package for your installation of Sublime Text to be able to work with C# projects.
 That's all.